amfairley/adamiani/README.md

 ### Mistakes

 - Commit nomenclature was altered starting with commit 26 to be more in-line with professional standards.
 Commits prior to this utilised past-tense language.
+In future, I will be more careful with my commit language.
 - Despite aiming for a mobile-first approach; a desktop first approach was actually taken in the development of this website.
 Due to my inexperience with HTML and CSS, I found it easier to imagine the layout of the website on desktop first and work towards mobile whilst I practiced and mastered CSS.

 ## Deployment